 Where appropriate, pupils will learn to assess themselves, awarding their own points if they are able to do so.
 Throughout the school day and in every aspect of school life they will be encouraged to be responsible for themselves.
 Responses to behaviour will be positive, respectful and non-confrontational.
 We need to make clear to the pupil, communicating this in a meaningful way that it is the behaviour we disapprove of, not the pupil themselves.

 Booker Park is committed to upholding a positive approach to behaviour.
 There are occasions when physical restraint does have to be used to ensure the safety of pupils and staff.
-Staff are trained by “Team Teach” trainers.
-Team Teach is an approach which meets the care and safety needs of both pupils and staff.
+All staff have received ‘General Services’ training which is updated at regular intervals by in-school ‘General Services’ trainers.
+The ‘General Services’ approach aims to meet the care and safety needs of both pupils and staff.

 Stocklake Park school day is 09:15 to 15:15

 Harding House school day is 09:10 to 15:15